TERMS of SALE

 5. Code of Conduct.

-Grainger's Business Conduct Guidelines are available by logging on to www.grainger.com, clicking on the “Investor Relations” link at the bottom of the page, and accessing Corporate Governance.
+Grainger's Business Conduct Guidelines are available by logging on to grainger.com, clicking on the “Investor Relations” link at the bottom of the page, and accessing Corporate Governance.
 Customer agrees to refrain from taking any action that may cause a Grainger employee to violate the Business Conduct Guidelines.
-Customer should report any alleged violations by calling the Grainger Toll-Free Hotline at (888)873-3731.
+Customer should report any alleged violations by logging onto https://secure.ethicspoint.com/domain/media/en/gui/58157/index.html or calling the Grainger Toll-Free Hotline at (888)873-3731.

 6. Sourced Product.

-Grainger may procure product not available through the Grainger catalog or available on www.grainger.com for a customer from other sources (“Sourced Product(s)”).
-Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with freight and handling fee paid by Grainger and charged to customer.
-Sourced Product may not be returned without a return goods authorization issued by Grainger.
+Grainger may procure product not available through Grainger catalogs or available on grainger.com for a Customer from other sources (“Sourced Product(s)”).
+Sourced Product is priced according to current market conditions on a per order basis, and is shipped F.O.B. origin with freight and handling fee paid by Grainger and charged to Customer.
+Sourced Product may not be returned without a return goods authorization issued by Grainger, and no cancellations, refunds or credits are allowed without Grainger’s prior approval.
 Grainger, at its sole discretion, may withhold the issuance of such authorization.
 A restocking fee may apply for any returned Sourced Product.
 GRAINGER'S LIMITED WARRANTY TERMS INCLUDED IN THESE TERMS AND CONDITIONS DO NOT APPLY TO SOURCED PRODUCTS.
-THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER WILL BE CUSTOMER'S SOLE REMEDY.
+THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER OF THE SOURCED PRODUCT WILL BE CUSTOMER'S SOLE REMEDY.

 7. Custom Product.

-Grainger may offer products manufactured or assembled to customers specifications (“Custom Product(s)”).
-Grainger is not responsible for verifying or confirming the accuracy of specifications provided by customer to Grainger for Custom Products.
+Grainger may offer products manufactured or assembled to Customers specifications (“Custom Product(s)”).
+Grainger is not responsible for verifying or confirming the accuracy of specifications provided by Customer to Grainger for Custom Products.
 GRAINGER'S LIMITED WARRANTY TERMS INCLUDED IN THESE TERMS AND CONDITIONS DO NOT APPLY TO CUSTOM PRODUCTS.
-THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER WILL BE CUSTOMER'S SOLE REMEDY, AND ALL OTHER WARRANTIES ARE DISCLAIMED UNDER SECTION 1.C.
-ABOVE.
+THE PRODUCT WARRANTY PROVIDED BY THE MANUFACTURER AND/OR SUPPLIER OF THE CUSTOM PRODUCT WILL BE CUSTOMER'S SOLE REMEDY, AND ALL OTHER WARRANTIES ARE DISCLAIMED UNDER SECTION I.D.3 ABOVE.
 All Custom Products are sold on a “FINAL SALE” basis only, and no cancellations, returns, refunds or credits are allowed.

 All product order cancellations, if not prohibited above, must be approved by Grainger, and may be denied or subject to restocking fees and other charges.

-Product returns, if not prohibited above, must be made within one (1) year from date of purchase, unless otherwise indicated.
-Customer should call the local Grainger branch, or go to www.grainger.com, for instructions.
-Returned product must be in original packaging, unused, undamaged, and in saleable condition.
+Product returns by Customers outside of Grainger’s 30-Day Satisfaction Guaranteed period, must be made within one (1) year from date of invoice, unless otherwise indicated.
+Customers should go to grainger.com\returns for instructions.
+Grainger does not take title to returned products until the item is received by Grainger at the applicable return location.
+Returned product must be in original packaging, unused, undamaged, unexpired, and in saleable condition.
 Proof of purchase is required in all cases.
 Product returns may be denied or made subject to restocking fees and other charges by Grainger.

 10. Materials of Trade.

-Customer represents that if it is purchasing products as its “materials of trade,” as defined in the Hazardous Materials Regulations in Title 49 of the Code of U.S. Federal Regulations, the products shall be used in direct support of its business, such business does not concern transportation, and such products shall not be resold or transported in a vehicle other than one owned by itself.
+Business Customer represents that if it is purchasing products as its “materials of trade,” as defined in the Hazardous Materials Regulations in Title 49 of the Code of U.S. Federal Regulations, the products shall be used in direct support of Business Customer’s business, such business does not concern transportation, and such products shall not be resold or transported in a vehicle other than one owned by Business Customer.

 11. Force Majeure.